patzaro/blog-personal/content/blog/firstpost.md

 ---
-title: Es mi primer post.
+title: Es mi primer post
 description: This is a post on My Blog about agile frameworks.
 date: 2025-07-16
 tags: another-tag